SellCarAdvisor is reader-supported, when you sign up through links on this post, we may receive compensation at no extra cost to you. How We Work.

 Facebook Marketplace works best in Washington, especially in Seattle, Tacoma, and Spokane where buyer activity is highest.
 Cars.com and Autotrader are good for reaching buyers statewide and from neighboring states like Oregon and Idaho.

-Washington ended emissions testing in 2020, so older vehicles are easy for buyers to register, which can boost your pool of interested local buyers.
+Washington's emission check program ended January 1, 2020.
+No testing required for sale or registration.
+This makes older vehicles easy for buyers to register, which can boost your pool of interested local buyers.
 Peddle or Wheelzy will buy your old or damaged car directly, and Carvana will give you competitive offers if you have a newer car.

 Best for Newer Cars